xsuite/xsuite/docs/xsuite_data_management.rst

     another_copy = mult2_gpu.copy()

-The ``copy`` method can be used move objects across buffers and contexts.
+The ``move`` method can be used move objects across buffers and contexts.
 For example:

 .. code-block:: python